 For our opening we immediately went to the most compelling photographs of the entire case.
 We intertwined this was some quick video snippets and interactive flash documents.
 The judge was not only listening to our lead trial attorney but was paying attention to every exhibit.
 This in turn was the theme of our entire presentation throughout the trial.
 In retrospect considering our trial was estimated to last multiple weeks this strategy would have worked well with a jury.

 Text competes with the trial attorney because the jury cannot listen while they’re reading a screen or monitor.
 Instead communicating visually and orally as often as possible takes the BORING out of any presentation.
 Obviously in a document intensive case we cannot possibly avoid showing text to a judge or jury.
 And in no way am I suggesting that visual communication techniques are a perfect replacement for required text exhibits.
 Instead I encourage any reader of this blog to be creative in their use of interactive/multi-media, photographs, video and custom presentations.

-Know your audience – or at the end of the trial they might know anything about your case.
+Know your audience – or at the end of the trial they might know nothing about your case.